Brewed By Us Products

 How much caffeine is in each serving?

 Each 4 ounce serving of our coffee concentrate contains 83mg of caffeine and our decaf cold brew contains 3.4mg of caffeine.

-How is your decaf decaffinated?
+How is your decaf decaffeinated?

-Why is the price of decaf products higher?
+Why is the decaf more expensive?

 Is your coffee safe for pregnant women to drink?